mattermost/docs/source/developer/mobile-developer-setup.rst

   a.
 Go to `the Android developer downloads page <https://developer.android.com/studio/index.html#downloads>`_, scroll down to the Get Just the Command Line Tools, and download the zip file suitable for your operating system.

   b.
 Unzip the SDK to somewhere on your hard drive.
-For example, ``/Users/<username>/Library/Android/sdk`` on Mac OS X.
+For example, ``/Users/<username>/Library/Android/sdk`` on macOS.

 2. Configure the following environment variables: